jonlpersson/ed-latimore/site/_posts/2021-02-14-5-life-lessons-i-learned-from-lifting-iron.md

 For being happy and having peace of mind, it’s meditating on a regular basis, finding hobbies you enjoy, and doing some form of journaling each day.

-For making money online, it’s [building a powerful network](/how-to-network/) that can help you increase the rate of your progress, learning from the experts, and applying what you learn as fast as humanly possible.
+For making money online, it’s building a robust network that can help you increase the rate of your progress, learning from the experts, and applying what you learn as fast as humanly possible.

 Everything in life has its shortcuts – and that doesn’t mean that you can avoid putting in the work, but it *does* mean that you can get what you want a lot faster if you just learn to accept this, and use these shortcuts to your advantage.